mvsoom/gedankenpolizei/src/slow/reddit/README.md

 python scrape.py Life subreddit/Life.csv --maxfsize 10 --verbose

+## Vetting

+Mark as negative => more signal

+Possible improvements to filter on (to remove or replace by ellipsis):
+- Names (Christine, Paul)
+- "post", "repost", "front page" (the literal word), "account"
+- "comment"
+- "title"
+- "mom", "dad"
+- "moderator", "mods"
+- "edit:"
+- "(17f), (50M)" etc.
+- "20yo" etc.
+- "I'm 19" etc.
+- "Discord", "4chan"
+- "hello everyone", "you guys"
+- "spencer"
+- "school", "college", "undergrad"
+- "years old"

+Or just mark as negative (-1) examples

+Replace \s+ by ...? (if repeated whitespace)
+Many paragraphs don't end with punctuation (the poems etc)

 ## Filtering pipeline

 We can rank these posts by embedding them and dotting them with embeddings of exemplary SOCs.